semaphoreci/book-cicd-docker-kubernetes/chapters/08-tutorial-deployment.md

 Create a new block called “Deploy” and enable secrets:

 - `db-params` to use the cloud database;
-- `do-key` which is the cloud-specific access token.
+- `do-key` is the cloud-specific access token.

 Open the *Environment Variables* section:

 - Create a variable called `CLUSTER_NAME` with the DigitalOcean cluster name (`semaphore-demo-cicd-kubernetes`)
 - Create a variable called `REGISTRY_NAME` with the name of the DigitalOcean container registry name.

-To connect with the DigitalOcean cluster, we can use the official `doctl` tool, which comes preinstalled in Semaphore.
+To connect with the DigitalOcean cluster, we can use preinstalled the official `doctl` tool.

 Add the following commands to the *job*: